Golden State Theatre: Architecture

 Designed by the noted San Francisco architectural firm of Reid & Reid, the Golden State Theatre is a "budget" atmospheric movie palace.

-The theatre’s architecture follows a Californian Churrigueresque style.
+The theatre's architecture follows a Californian Churrigueresque style.
 Among the features included in the original design are wrought iron chandeliers, tapestries, gold ornamentation, and heraldic shields.
 The auditorium was designed to give the impression of an outdoor courtyard, a relatively rare feature among California theatres.

 The interior features walls are inspired by a Castilian castle, and the ceiling has a fresco of a "canopy" with slight borders of "sky" showing around the perimeter.
 This gives the feeling of sitting in an open-air courtyard.
 The theater was originally equipped with lighting to simulate sunrises and sunsets.

 The theater originally had 1,600 seats at a time when the population of Monterey was just around 6,000.
 For a long time the Golden State Theatre was the largest theater between San Francisco and Los Angeles.

 In addition to the theater, the building has a number of leasable commercial spaces.
 Four storefronts face Alvarado Street and one larger space faces Tyler Street at the rear of the building.
 Historically there was also a small medical office in the second floor of the building, above and to the left of the marquee.

-In the late 1960s United Artists Theatres acquired the building.
+Previously run by the Naify Brothers, it later became part of United Artists Theatres.
 As with many movie palaces during the 1960s and 1970s, the theater fell on difficult financial times.
 In 1976 the main auditorium was split into a three screen multiplex, leaving the main screen intact while splitting the upper balcony into two smaller side-by-side screens.